 - 3D printing from biodegradable composites to create complex architectural forms

-"We are at a critical point in the development of the construction industry, when biomaterials are transforming from an exotic experiment into the mainstream.
-Natural composites in architecture are already demonstrating superior technical characteristics compared to traditional materials, while simultaneously solving environmental problems," — emphasizes Professor Dirk Hebel, an expert in sustainable architecture.
+"We are at a critical point in the development of the construction industry, when biomaterials are transforming from an exotic experiment into mainstream.
+Natural composites in architecture are already demonstrating superior technical characteristics compared to traditional materials, while simultaneously solving environmental problems," emphasizes Professor Dirk Hebel, expert in sustainable architecture.

-Success Story: Hy-Fi Tower in New York
+Success story: Hy-Fi Tower in New York

 - Cork House (United Kingdom) — a residential house built from cork blocks